-- ✓ State Government offices

-- ✓ Tribal Government offices

 - ✓ Public Health Departments

 - ✓ Federal and local courthouses

 - ✓ State and Government Operational Facilities

 To assess the connectivity needs and gaps among CAIs in the state, the IOB conducted a Geographic Information System (GIS) analysis of CAIs overlayed with FCC broadband availability data published as of November 28, 2023, to determine the broadband service levels of all CAIs in the state.
-The IOB will actively notify government agencies, umbrella organizations and nonprofits via email blasts, Link Up Idaho website, and a Challenge Process webinar.
+The IOB will actively notify government agencies, umbrella organizations, and nonprofits via email blasts, Link Up Idaho website, and a Challenge Process webinar.

-In each above case, the IOB also drew on state, territorial, tribal, county/parish, and municipal resources to identify additional eligible community anchor institutions.
+In each of the above cases, the IOB also drew on state, territorial, tribal, county/parish, and municipal resources to identify additional eligible community anchor institutions.